I am the person who said I’d never have a blog.

 I’m a language nut (my academic transcripts say I’ve learned nine languages, but “learned” overstates the case for most of them) – and so I blog about loving words and loving the Word.

 P.P.S.
 A friend has advised me to include my credentials here so, should you want to cite me for some paper you happen to be writing for a professor somewhere in the world, you can justify using me as a legitimate academic source.
 So, here goes: I have a PhD in Near Eastern Studies (University of the Free State), an MA in Hebrew & Semitic Studies (University of Wisconsin-Madison), and an MDiv with an emphasis in educational ministries (Grand Rapids Theological Seminary).
-I am also under contract with Zondervan to write two commentaries on the book of Daniel.
+I have written one commentary on the book of Daniel and am working on a second one for Zondervan.
 Hopefully that will satisfy your prof.